Here at JS Gedge we have been bike training since 1960 making us the oldest training scheme in England.

 The CBT lasts for two years, in which time you can move on to further training if you wish.
 At the end of this two year period, if you wish to continue riding on the road, you must legally complete another CBT.

-The current charge for a CBT is £120 which includes: the hire of a moped or 125cc motorcycle; and all of the equipment needed to complete the course.
+The current charge for a CBT is £135 which includes: the hire of a moped or 125cc motorcycle; and all of the equipment needed to complete the course.
 This can be booked in conjunction with either a bike deal or if you are doing your full test with us.
-If you're rebooking for a renewal, the cost of your CBT will only be £90.
+If you're rebooking for a renewal, the cost of your CBT will only be £100.
+A renewal is classed as a repeat booking with ourseleves on the same type of vehicle (auto/manual) i.e (you did the previous CBT with us)

-We also offer a Starter Pack that consists of: the CBT, the sale of a Helmet, Motorcycle Jacket, Gloves, Chain and Lock.
-This can be purchased at any of our three branches, for £280.
+We also offer a Starter Pack that consists of a Helmet, Motorcycle Jacket and Gloves This can be purchased at any of our three branches, for £195.

 Practice your theory test by clicking here